The Basics

 I proposed to my wife on New Years Eve 1999, we married in 2001, had our first child a few years later, and our second a few more after that.
 They're both great and I won't embarrass them here.

 Career-wise, I spent the 2000s building various sales and marketing systems for Allstate.
 The most significant assignment I had was being the technical lead on their call center portal re-write.
 Originally I was playing a kind of hybrid infrastructure/enterprise architect role on it.
-After the development lead quit I took that role over as well until the project was complete.
+After the development lead quit mid-project I took that role over as well.
 Unfortunately the extreme crunch on that project left me feeling burnt out and I decided to move on shortly thereafter.
 Allstate was a good company to work for overall though.
-I joined as an unemployed VB6 developer and left many levels beyond that.
+I joined it as an unemployed VB6 developer and left many levels beyond that.

 In 2016 Textura was acquired by Oracle.
 I'm not going to talk about working for Oracle.
 I never talk about my current job online regardless of the employer.
 I haven't left Oracle and that alone says a good deal about the company.